 Q1: What is the most important step in custom painting?

 The most critical step is surface preparation.
 Without proper cleaning, scraping, sanding, and priming, even the best paint will fail prematurely.
 I've seen countless projects where skipping prep led to peeling within months.
 Invest time in prep — it pays off in longevity.
+A well-prepped surface can extend the life of your paint job by up to 10 years compared to a rushed job.

 Q2: Can I paint over old paint without stripping?

 Yes, if the old paint is sound (not peeling or chalking).
 Scuff-sand it to create a mechanical bond, clean with TSP substitute, and apply a bonding primer.
 For glossy surfaces, use a deglosser.
 If the old paint is oil-based, a latex primer is essential.
+In my practice, I always test a small area to ensure adhesion before proceeding.

 Q3: How do I choose the right paint sheen?

 Flat or matte for ceilings and low-traffic areas; eggshell or satin for living rooms and bedrooms; semigloss for kitchens, bathrooms, and trim; gloss for doors and cabinets.
 Higher sheens are more durable but show imperfections.
+For high-moisture areas like bathrooms, I recommend semigloss or satin with a mildew-resistant additive.

 Q4: What is the best time of year to paint in the Bay Area?

 Late spring (May-June) and early fall (September-October) offer moderate temperatures and low humidity.
 Avoid painting during the rainy season (November-March) and during heat waves (July-August) when paint dries too quickly.
+For interior projects, climate control allows painting year-round, but milder seasons reduce the risk of temperature fluctuations affecting drying.

 Q5: How long should a professional paint job last?

 A custom interior paint job using premium materials should last 10-15 years before needing touch-ups.
 Exterior paint jobs on properly prepared surfaces last 7-12 years, depending on sun exposure and climate.
 Our 6-Year Guarantee at World Pro Painting backs these standards.
+Factors like direct sunlight, moisture, and wear patterns can affect longevity, but proper preparation and materials maximize lifespan.

 Conclusion